nicolodiamante/dispatch/README.md

 <br><br>

-Once you've created an account and went to profile settings there you can obtained an API key and start using their text-to-speech service.
+Once you've opened the profile settings, you can then obtain an API key, which will allow you to start using their text-to-speech service.
 <br><br>

 <p align="center">